 Ribfest Langley is a free family-friendly Metro Vancouver festival that’s hosted by area Rotary clubs and features live music, BBQ-ed ribs and craft beer.

-In 2019 the 3-day event takes place at Langley‘s McLeod Athletic Park on the weekend of August 16th to 18th.
+In 2019 the 3-day event took place at Langley‘s McLeod Athletic Park on the weekend of August 16th to 18th.
 Due to the COVID-19 pandemic the event has been cancelled in both 2020 and 2021.
 Thankfully, it’s set to return from August 12th to 14th in 2022.

 This article contains the following information: